pennyandalistair/panda/README.md

 This needs to be placed in the `aside.html` file on line 12: https://github.com/pennyandalistair/panda/blob/434078be5203095df70c663592b99b74bb08bae3/themes/creative/layouts/partials/aside.html#L12

+You may also need to update the `id` on the same line.

 Next, each individual element needs to be updated.
 Let's look at my google form:

 ![Example Google Form](/etc/ss1.png?raw=true "Example Google Form being inspected")